Outdoor Fun

 McKinney Falls State Park

-Hike along the shore of Onion Creek to see a waterfall and a swimming area .
-McKinney Falls State Park is the closest state park to downtown Austin, minutes from the Austin Bergstrom International Airport.
+Hike along the shore of Onion Creek to see a waterfall and a swimming area.
+McKinney Falls State Park is the closest to downtown Austin, minutes from the Austin Bergstrom International Airport.

-Find cabins for four people ($86) outfitted with a/c, stocked kitchens, though no linens or bathrooms in the cabins.
+You can find cabins for four people ($86) outfitted with a/c and stocked kitchens, though there are no linens or bathrooms in the cabins.

-The campground offers campsites with RV hook-ups, along with tent sites.
-Find a restrooms with showers close-by and all sites feature fire rings and picnic tables.
+The campground offers RV hook-ups and tent sites.
+Close-by restrooms with showers are available, and all sites feature fire rings and picnic tables.

 Located at 5808 McKinney Falls Park, Austin, TX 78744.
 Day-use adult admission is $6.
 Due to the close proximity to Austin, day-use reservations are recommended.